SharePoint/sp-dev-docs/docs/spfx/use-theme-colors-in-your-customizations.md

 - [SharePoint themes and colors](../design/themes-colors.md)
 - [How to use Theme Colors in SPFX web parts](https://n8d.at/blog/how-to-use-theme-colors-in-spfx-web-parts/) by Stefan Bauer (Office Development MVP)
+- [How to Create a Multicolored Theme for a Modern SharePoint Online Site](https://laurakokkarinen.com/how-to-create-a-multicolored-theme-for-a-modern-sharepoint-online-site/) by Laura Kokkarinen (SharePoint PnP Core MVP)